Table of contents

 - Web: When uploading photos in web browser, I didn't get thumbnails at all

-- iOS: No integration to iOS Files app
+- iOS: No integration to iOS Files app (promised to come some day)

 - iOS: No integration to iOS Share tray